broisnischal/assetize/README.md

 ### `npx assetize generate`

 Generates a default config file in your project's root directory. you can generate yourself by importing `defineAssetizeConfig` from `assetize` and passing it your config.
+Config file name must be `assetize.config.{js,ts,mts,mjs}`.

 ```ts
 import { defineAssetizeConfig } from "assetize";